dokester/BayesicFitting/BayesicFitting/documentation/glossary.md

 feature of the use of weights, is that some weights might be set to zero, causing those points not to contribute at all to the fit.<br>
-As weights are obviously more flexible that standard deviations, weights are preferred in BayesicFitting, throughout.
+As weights are obviously more flexible that standard deviations, weights are preferred in BayesicFitting, throughout.<br>
 Size = N.

 <a name="model"></a>